-The council's procedure on directed surveillance was last reviewed in 2009.
-The new corporate policy and procedures on the Regulation of Investigatory Powers Act (RIPA) 2000 replaces these and is appended to this report.

-The policy and procedures have been rewritten to incorporate the requirements of the new codes of practice and the recommendations made following the last Office of the Surveillance Commissioner's Inspection, which took place in March 2010.
-The key changes are:
+The council's policy and procedures on the Regulation of Investigatory Powers Act (RIPA) 2000 were endorsed by Audit Committee on 30 January 2012.
+The policy and procedures include the requirements of the new codes of practice and the recommendations made following the last Office of the Surveillance Commissioner's inspection, namely:

-- the Senior Responsible Officer's roles and responsibilities; - procedures for where such surveillance pertaining to a non-criminal investigation into the conduct of an employee is required; - greater detail regarding procedures for covert human intelligence sources; - the role of members, particularly that of Audit Committee; and - key personnel changes of officers with authorising responsibilities.
+- the Senior Responsible Officer's roles and responsibilities (CMT on 25 November 2010 agreed that this responsibility be delegated to Jamie Morris, executive director - neighbourhood services); - procedures for where such surveillance pertaining to a non-criminal investigation into the conduct of an employee is required; - greater detail regarding procedures for covert human intelligence sources; - the role of members, particularly that of Audit Committee; and - key personnel changes of officers with authorising responsibilities.